 Cotton Row was the first restaurant Chef James Boyce opened in Huntsville, and he has since opened three more.
 Located in the southwest corner of Courthouse Square in downtown Huntsville, Cotton Row is in a building that dates to 1821 and was a part of the cotton exchange so popular with traders.
 Chef Boyce trained at the Culinary Institute of America in New York and received extensive experience in Las Vegas and California before settling in Huntsville with his wife and family.
 Huntsvillians embraced his culinary concepts eagerly.

 The menu changes often but always includes southern and French-inspired dishes using locally sourced ingredients.
 Cotton Row is open for dinner Tuesday through Saturday.
+Sadly, outdoor seating is not available.

 3. Char

-Char Restaurant is open for lunch and dinner seven days a week, and its brunch menu is available on Saturday and Sunday.
+Char Restaurant is one of the Huntsville restaurants open for lunch and dinner seven days a week, and its brunch menu is available on Saturday and Sunday.
 It is located on Bob Wallace Avenue within sight of the Parkway, which is the main thoroughfare connecting all the sections of Huntsville.
 The menu has a heavy emphasis on steaks and seafood with hints of New Orleans showing up in the Nola BBQ Shrimp, the redfish dishes, and the blueberry bread pudding for dessert.
 Reservations are strongly recommended.

 4. The Poppy & Parliament